endatabas/endb-book/src/sql/data_types.md

 ## ARRAY

-Arrays can be created using a syntax similar to that in the SQL Specification, or array literals similar to JSON.
+Arrays can be created using a literal syntax similar to that in the SQL Specification, a constructor function, or array literals similar to JSON.

+* `ARRAY ["one", "two", "three"]`
 * `ARRAY("one", "two", "three")`
 * `["one", "two", "three"]`

 ## OBJECT

-Objects can be created using a syntax similar to that in the SQL Specification, or object literals similar to JSON.
+Objects can be created using either an `OBJECT` constructor keyword, similar to that in the SQL Specification, or object literals similar to JSON enclosed in curly braces.
+Keys in object literals can be quoted or unquoted.

 * `OBJECT(name: 'Hanna', birthday: 1982-12-31)`
+* `{'name': "Hanna", 'birthday': 1982-12-31}`
 * `{name: "Hanna", birthday: 1982-12-31}`

 ## Row Literals